-- 13.1 This policy will be monitored and reviewed every two years by the Site Manager and Headteacher. - 13.2 The Site Manager will be responsible for monitoring any changes to legislation that may affect this policy, and make the appropriate changes accordingly. - 13.3 The Headteacher will communicate changes to this policy to all members of staff. - 13.4 The scheduled review date for this policy is November 2024.
+This policy will be monitored and reviewed every two years by the headteacher.
+The headteacher will be responsible for monitoring any changes to legislation that may affect this policy, and make the appropriate changes accordingly.
+The headteacher will communicate changes to this policy to all members of staff.

+The scheduled review date for this policy is April 2027.